-Virus isolation may be performed on the dropped chorio-allantoic membrane (CAM) of 10-12 day old embyronated fowl eggs or on monolayered cultures of chicken embryo liver (CEL), chicken embryo kidney (CEK), chicken embryo lung (CELu) or chicken kidney (CK) cells.
+Virus isolation may be performed on the dropped chorio-allantoic membrane (CAM) of 10- to 12-day-old embryonated fowl eggs or on monolayered cultures of chicken embryo liver (CEL), chicken embryo kidney (CEK), chicken embryo lung (CELu) or chicken kidney (CK) cells.
 Of these, CEL and CK have been shown to be the most sensitive for primary isolation (Hughes and Jones, 1988).
 Virus replication in CAMs results in the production of characteristic pocks, whilst in cell cultures a characteristic syncytial cytopathic effect develops.
-Definitive confirmation of the isolation of ILTV may be made by electron microscopy, immunofluorescent staining, or virus neutralisation.
+Definitive confirmation of the isolation of ILTV may be made by electron microscopy, immunofluorescent staining, or virus neutralization.
 Appropriate samples for virus isolation include tracheal swabs or tissue in transport medium containing antibiotics or tracheal tissue.
 Virus isolation is sensitive but requires appropriate facilities and may be time consuming, with samples in some cases requiring multiple passage before yielding a positive result.

-Antigen-capture enzyme-linked immmunosorbent assay (ELISA) may also be used to detect ILTV (York and Fahey, 1988).
-ELISA tests are relatively straightforward to run, and have the advantage of giving a result within a matter of hours.
+Antigen capture enzyme-linked immunosorbent assay (ELISA) may also be used to detect ILTV (York and Fahey, 1988).
+ELISA tests are relatively straightforward to run and have the advantage of giving a result within a matter of hours.
 Glycoprotein D (gD) based ELISA has recently been developed using a synthetic peptide carrying two immunogenic regions of ILTV.
 This ELISA showed sensitivity of 96.9% and specificity of 87.5% (Kumar et al., 2019).

 Immunology and Serology

-Following infection, serum antibody responses appear five to seven days post infection, peak around two weeks later and wane slowly thereafter.
+Following infection, serum antibody responses appear 5 to 7 days post-infection, peak around 2 weeks later and wane slowly thereafter.
 Detection of specific ILTV antibodies therefore provides indirect evidence of infection.
 Serological tests based on virus neutralization (VN), indirect immunofluorescence (IFA), AGID and ELISA have been described.
 In a comparative study, VN, IFA and ELISA were found to have comparable performance, with AGID less sensitive, although still satisfactory on a flock basis (Adair et al., 1985).

 |Digestive Signs / Anorexia, loss or decreased appetite, not nursing, off feed||Sign|